JayeHicks/ManageIrrigation/irrigation/README.md

 * Linux
   * I found it easier to develop on my laptop using Windows Subsystem for Linux (WSL) versus on the PI 4.
 I did not do so by installing Linux on my machine to enable dual booting it into Linux or Windows.
 The WSL is not a full-blown OS install.
 Instead, it is a lightweight compatibility layer that enables you to run Linux binary executables (in ELF format) natively on Windows 10.
   * Spawning process 'B' from process 'A' and then divorcing the two processess such that process 'A' can exit without waiting for process 'B' to terminate is possible.
 However, this is a twitchy thing and the solution will be both non trivial, to all but the Linux gurus, and potentially OS-specific
-* To SSH into a device sitting behind an ISP router requires some form of reverse proxy.
+* In order to SSH into a device sitting behind an ISP router requires some form of reverse proxy.
 Most devices that sit behind an ISP provider's router will present the ISP router's IP address when the communication with the world at large.
 The ISP router maintains an internal NAT table that enables it to route inbound messages to the correct device that sits behind it.
 To enable SSH sessions into the lonesome vineyard's collection of PI 4 devices, I evaluated multiple options and decided to utilize a reverse proxy service from Shell Hub (www.shellhub.io).
 This has worked out very well so far.